Reaves, George Sr. (c1740 VA? - c1830 VA)

 - George Reaves, Jr., b. c1790

 A George Reaves described as "of Wilkes County, North Carolina" is named in a Halifax deed dated September 6, 1793 as one of the legatees of John Epps, deceased.
-The deed refers to the heirs as being: Nathaniel Epps, Moses Epps, David Powell, Sr., John Comer, Edy Epps, and Temperance Epps of Halifax County, Virginia; Ambrose Gresham of Lunenburg County, Virginia; and George Reaves of Wilkes County, North Carolina.
+The deed refers to the heirs of a deceased son Joshua, as being: Nathaniel Epps, Moses Epps, David Powell, Sr., John Comer, Edy Epps, and Temperance Epps of Halifax County, Virginia; Ambrose Gresham of Lunenburg County, Virginia; and George Reaves of Wilkes County, North Carolina.

-The Epps' daughter who married George Reeves was unstated in the records, but was probably "Patty" (a nickname for Martha) since a widowed Martha Reeves is listed as head of household in the 1830 Halifax census after the death of George Reeves.
+The Epps' daughter who married George Reeves was unstated in the records, but was probably "Patty" (a nickname for Martha) which is further confirmed by the appearance of a widowed Martha Reeves listed as head of household beginning in the 1816 tax lists and in the 1830 Halifax census after the death of George Reeves.

 The Wilkes County tax list of Capt.
-Tribble lists a George Reeves in both 1787 and 1788 which is the same area where Isaac Reeves' sons John and James are recorded.
+Tribble lists a George Reeves in both 1787 and 1788.
 A deed from George Reeves to William Petty for 200 acres dated 9 Dec 1794 is the last record of his presence in that area.